Survival Is the First Step

 A second phase of the study began in 2007 to monitor thousands of new patients.

-“We’re looking to see if newer treatments affect patients differently than the therapies the first group received,” says Baker, who leads the Children’s Cancer Survivor Program and co-directs the Fred Hutchinson Cancer Research Center’s Survivorship Program.
+“We’re looking to see if newer treatments affect patients differently than the therapies the first group received,” says Baker, who leads Seattle Children’s Cancer Survivor Program and co-directs Fred Hutch’s Survivorship Program.

 Expert care for survivors